RichardsGroup/AGN_DataChallenge/index.md

 - __Astrometry__: Gaia (proper motion and parallax); NOIRLab Source Catalog (NSC) DR2 (proper motion)

 ### Support or Contact
-If you have any questions related to this data challenge, please do not hesitate to concat Gordon Richards (<gtr@physics.drexel.edu>) or Weixiang Yu (<wy73@drexel.edu>) for more technical questions.
+If you have any questions related to this data challenge, please do not hesitate to contact Gordon Richards (<gtr@physics.drexel.edu>) or Weixiang Yu (<wy73@drexel.edu>) for more technical questions.